Marina van Damme Fund

 Winners Marina van Damme grant 2022

-The winners of the Marina van Damme grant 2022 are Martyna Hogendorf and Adita de Haan Fuentes.
+The winners of the Marina van Damme grant 2022 are Martyna Hogendorf and Adita de Haan - Fuentes Usquiano.
 Congratulations!
+Read more about the winners in the news article below.

 For the third time, the Marina van Damme Fund has awarded grants to Wageningen alumni.
 Similar to last year, it was decided to award two full grants instead of one.
 Iris van der Meer and Iris van ’t Erve both receive a grant of 9000 euros.
 The grants were awarded on November 17 during an online gathering via MS Teams.